axelheer/nein-linq/README.md

     PM> Install-Package NeinLinq

-To use async queries within *Entity Framework 6* use the "special" build (there's an extra dependency for that; thus, the extra build).
+To run async queries within *Entity Framework 6* use the "special" build (there's an extra dependency for that; thus, the extra build).

     PM> Install-Package NeinLinq -Version x.x.x-ef6 -Pre